 |HSBC||Personal customers in eligible states||No|

-Revolut accounts for both personal and business customers can hold 28+ different currencies including GBP.
-Standard plans are free or you can choose to upgrade to a paid plan for more features and fee-free transactions.
-Even the free Standard plans offer up to 1,000 USD/month currency conversion which uses the mid-market exchange rate, meaning you can top up your account in USD and switch to GBP when you need to with no exchange rate markup.
-Paid plans offer higher fee-free limits.
+Revolut accounts for both personal and business customers can hold 25+ different currencies including GBP.
+Standard plans are no-fee or you can choose to upgrade to a paid plan for more features and no-fee transactions.
+Even the no-fee Standard plans offer up to 1,000 USD/month currency conversion which uses the mid-market exchange rate, meaning you can top up your account in USD and switch to GBP when you need to with no exchange rate markup.
+Paid plans offer higher no-fee limits.

-Fees: Standard accounts are free.
+Fees: Standard accounts are no-fee.
 Upgrade to a fee paid personal account for up to 16.99 USD/month or a fee paid business account for up to 149.99 USD/month

 Other notable features: Broad range of account services including budgeting tools, savings and investments